 Prior to her time at the Religious Freedom Center, Sabrina served as program coordinator for the Doctor of Ministry Program at the Samuel DeWitt Proctor School of Theology at Virginia Union University (STVU).
 Sabrina is the past president of the Interfaith Community of Greater Richmond (ICGR).
 ICGR is a non-profit organization of 20 faith groups and denominations that is committed to developing respect, understanding, and cooperation among the various religious faiths.

-In her work, Sabrina has presented at numerous programs and events, including the American Academy of Religion’s Public Scholars Project, Faith Journeys in the Black Experience: 1619 – 2019 Commemoration, 2018 Parliament of the World's Religions conference, and Melissa Rogers’s Faith In American Public Life book launch on CSPAN Book Tv.
+In her work, Sabrina has presented at numerous programs and events, including the St. Louis Ethical Society, Faith 2020’s Laying A New Foundation for Religious Liberty in the First 100 Days, American Academy of Religion’s Public Scholars Project, Black Nonbelievers 10th Anniversary Celebration, 2018 Parliament of the World's Religions conference, and Melissa Rogers’ Faith In American Public Life book launch on CSPAN Book Tv.
 In June 2019, Sabrina served as the moderator for the panel discussion “Voices of a New Generation: Racial and Religious Reconciliation” at BYU Law School’s Religious Freedom Conference in Provo, Utah.
-In February 2020, she was the keynote presenter for the Samuel DeWitt Proctor Conference’s Micah Institute at the Clergy and Lay Leaders Conference – the largest social justice network for progressive African American clergy and lay leaders.
-Her most recent article, “The Two Big G's - God and Government,” emphasized the importance of the separation of church and state even in difficult times.
+In February 2021, she was a presenter for the Samuel DeWitt Proctor Conference Institute at the Clergy and Lay Leaders Conference – the largest social justice network for progressive African American clergy and lay leaders.
+Her article, “The Two Big G's - God and Government,” emphasized the importance of the separation of church and state even in difficult times.
 Sabrina’s contributions to the field of religious liberty were recognized by the Honorable Suzan Johnson Cook in December 2018 when she was named as a Pro Voice/Pro Voz, Inc. honoree.